English 1101: English Composition I

 The in-class essay is like an essay exam, but here your work is evaluated for structural, grammatical, and stylistic quality as well as content.

 Formal papers: the guts of the courseformal papers present carefully structured and polished argumentation or analysis of issues arising from the readings and discussion.
-I will post detailed options and instructions for all four papers on the web.
+I will provide detailed options and instructions for each paper.

-Peer responses involve close reading of classmates' essays and guided written criticism and advice on how to improve them.
+Peer responses involve close reading of classmates' essays and guided written advice on how to improve them.

-Corrections: After I grade and hand back each essay, you will hand in corrected drafts with all changes indicated in bold type or highlighted.
+Corrections: After I grade each essay, you will hand in corrected drafts with all changes indicated in bold type or highlighted.
 For specifics, see corrections instructions.

 Grammar and mechanics quizzes and exams: on basic matters of grammar, convention, diction, and mechanics following discussion of my "Golden Rules," "Nuggets," "Word Problems," and "Quotations" web pages.
 Golden Rules are important rules of grammar and style.
 The Nuggets cover a variety of conventions, especially in the handling of quotations.
 A number of common problems in diction are described in Word Problems.
 The Quotations page presents basics of MLA-style citation and documentation of sources.
-The Writing Matters Test, near the end of the term, covers all four of these web pages comprehensively.
+The Writing Matters Test covers these four pages comprehensively.